 Follow-up of our funding of development research

-Development research is funded by Swedish development aid funds and is reported to the OECD’s Development Assistance Committee DAC.
-To enable this, you must state which of the 17 UN sustainable development goals External link, opens in new window. that is/are relevant for your application.
+Development research is financed through Swedish development aid funds and is reported to the OECD’s Development Assistance Committee (DAC).
+To enable this, you must state which of the 17 sustainable development goals External link, opens in new window. that is/are relevant for your application.
 For the same reason, you must also classify your application according to the OECD’s Development Assistance Committee DAC’s policy markers External link, opens in new window..
 The classification does not affect the assessment of your application.

-Collaboration countries shall be low income countries and lower middle income countries according to the OECD’s Development Assistance Committee DAC’s list (the columns “Least Developed Countries”, “Low Income Countries which are not LDCs” and “Lower Middle Income Countries and Territories” in the document linked to below).
+Collaboration countries shall be least developed countries and lower middle income countries according to the OECD’s Development Assistance Committee DAC’s list (the columns “Least Developed Countries”, “Low Income Countries” and “Lower Middle Income Countries and Territories” in the document linked to below).

-The applicant for a network grant must be an individual researcher together with their organisation – a Swedish higher education institution (HEI) or another Swedish organisation that fulfils our criteria for administrating organisations for Swedish Research Council grants Opens in new window..
+The applicant for a network grant must be an individual researcher together with their organisation (a Swedish HEI or another Swedish organisation that fulfils our criteria for administrating organisations for Swedish Research Council grants Opens in new window.).
 We must have approved your organisation as an administrating organisation for you to apply.
 The administrating organisation must sign your application in Prisma no later than 7 calendar days after the deadline for this call.

 You shall be the project leader and have scientific responsibility for the research collaboration.
-The time you allocate for the collaboration (your activity level, that is the percentage of a full-time equivalent) must be suited to the task and its implementation throughout the grant period.
+The time you set aside for the project (your activity level, that is the percentage of a full-time equivalent) must be suited to the task and its implementation throughout the grant period.